-You might think it a little odd a promotional merchandise business writing a book review, but I’ve just finished reading The Future We Choose by Christiana Figueres and Tom Rivett-Carnac and feel compelled to add a comment or two.
-I’m the first to admit I’m not a big non-fiction reader but after being recommended this book, I thought I’d give it a go.
+You might think it a little odd a promotional merchandise business writing a book review.
+However, I’ve just finished reading The Future We Choose by Christiana Figueres and Tom Rivett-Carnac and feel compelled to add a comment or two.
+I’m not a big non-fiction reader but after being recommended this book, I thought I’d give it a go.
 I couldn’t put it down.

 Above all else I think it has brought to light the urgency of the climate crisis we all share.
-The potential world we could inhabit (yes in our lifetime) should we continue as we have during recent times makes for scaring reading.
+The potential world we could inhabit (yes, in our lifetime) should we continue as we have makes for scaring reading.

 However, I finished the book feeling energized about the world we can create if we all make small positive incremental changes.
 Cities full of trees, wildlife, no car ownership, re-purposed roads for recreational use all within net zero carbon emissions just sounds cool and something to look forward to.

-I realise this is just a start, but just imagine the impact if everyone made 2 or 3 moves to live more sustainably, and then when we’ve learned from that experience make 2 or 3 more and so on…
+I realise this is just a start, but just imagine the impact if everyone made 2 or 3 moves to live more sustainably.
+When we’ve learned from that experience make 2 or 3 more and so on…

 I’m sure the book is available in most UK stores.
 Amazon link here.